 In the magnitude of her anguish, his heart sank.

 "She was a nobody.
 A client who I took to dinner to close a deal for the office; we wanted her account.
 We had a few too many drinks.
 I'm not making excuses for my behavior, but I went to her hotel to go over the proposals and she kissed me and I kissed her back and then, well, it was too late."
-Jaegar searched her eyes hoping for forgiveness, but only distress lashed back.
+Jaegar searched her eyes hoping for forgiveness, but instead, saw pain.

 "Do, I love her?
 No, my God, Dessa, no!
 I will never see her again.
-I don't expect you to understand or even forget."
+I don't expect you to understandt."

 He walked toward Dessa taking her in his arms to ease the pain with the love and remorse coursing through his body.
 She was aware of his own trembling.
 All the resolve spilled forth leaving her breathless and at peace.
 But it was a peace she didn't expect.

 Jaegar sensed something different.
 He knew Dessa almost as well as he knew himself.
 The thought frightened him.
 So he ignored its presence shoving it deep into the abyss where there was no hope of returning.
 She shifted her weight from one leg to another.
 Jaegar refused to let her go.
-They just held each other for a long while.
-She felt his breath on her neck; she held him closer.
-She looked up at him.
+He held on for a long while.
+She felt his breath on her neck; so she leaned in to him then looked into his eyes.
 They both searched each other's face and what he saw in Dessa's eyes startled him